 Different customs: What seems normal somewhere might be a trick somewhere else.

-Keep your eyes open and stay informed, and you'll be less likely to get scammed.
+Keep your eyes open and stay informed.
+You'll be less likely to get scammed.

 Common Travel Scams Abroad